Fall back

 Your people and your brand are your moat.

 Doubling down on people, brand and culture is still what sets you apart from the slop.
 We have more opportunity than ever to be refreshingly human.
-AI can take our notes, it can take our busy work, it can take our data, and it can give us more room to do what we do best.
+AI can take our notes, it can take our busy work, it can take our data, and it can give us more room to use our human expertise where it counts most.
 But if you get this backwards, you’re toast.

 You lead, AI assists.